nipunsw1999/q-wizard/README.md

 # MCQ Question Generator App - QWizard

-This is an **MCQ Question Generator App** that allows you to generate multiple-choice questions based on a given topic.
+This is a **MCQ Question Generator App** that allows you to generate multiple-choice questions based on a given topic.
 You can:

 ✅ Enter a topic of your choice
 ✅ Select the difficulty level